Children's Hospital Colorado

 What causes bronchiolitis?

-The viruses that cause bronchiolitis are contagious.
-The germs can spread in tiny drops of fluid from an infected person's nose and mouth, which may get into the air with sneezes, coughs or laughs, and can end up on things the person has touched, such as tissues or toys.
-The incubation period (the time between infection and the beginning of symptoms) ranges from several days to a week, depending on the type of virus causing the bronchiolitis.
+The viruses that cause bronchiolitis are found in small drops of fluid in an infected person's nose and mouth.
+These droplets spread through the air through sneezes, coughs or laughing.
+The germs can also end up on things the infected person has touched, such as doorknobs, toys and tissues.

 Next steps